lakshayr003/lakshayr003/README.md

 - 👋 Hi, I’m @lakshayr003
+- 🔑 I am experienced in python, c++.
+I have also worked with React.
 - 👀 I’m interested in building applications.
 - 🌱 I’m currently learning django and operating systems.
 - 📫 How to reach me - lakshayr003@gmail.com